-We first identify the local extrema of the deterministic dynamics, i.e., $i$ satisfying $T^+_i = T^-_i$.
+We first identify the equilibrium points of the deterministic dynamics, i.e., $i$ satisfying $T^+_i = T^-_i$.
 Equations~\eqref{eq:T^+_i} and \eqref{eq:T^-_i} indicate that $i=N$ always yields $T^+_i = T^-_i=0$, corresponding to the fact that $i=N$ is the unique absorbing state.
-Other local extrema satisfy
+Other equilibria are derived from

 We set $y\equiv i/N$ ($0\le y< 1$), $m\equiv M/N$, and ignore $O(N^{-1})$ terms in Eq.~\eqref{eq:T_i^+ = T_i^-} to obtain

 We define

 and